 If BJP not keeping promise, no point continuing alliance: Raut

-"The Sena, NCP and Congress agree on protecting the interest of Maharashtra," he said.
-Hours after the BJP declined to form government in Maharashtra on Sunday, the governor asked the Sena to "indicate its willingness and ability" to stake claim.
+"The Sena, NCP, and Congress agree on protecting the interest of Maharashtra," he said.
+Hours after the BJP declined to form government in Maharashtra on Sunday, the governor asked the Sena to "indicate its willingness and ability" to stake a claim.

-Sena leader Arvind Sawant, the lone party minister in the Modi Cabinet, on Monday announced his decision to quit the NDA government at the Centre..
+Sena leader Arvind Sawant, the lone party minister in the Modi Cabinet, Monday, announced his decision to quit the NDA government at the Centre.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)